awsdocs/amazon-s3-developer-guide/doc_source/object-lifecycle-mgmt.md

 + **Expiration actions**—Define when objects expire\.
 Amazon S3 deletes expired objects on your behalf\.

   The lifecycle expiration costs depend on when you choose to expire objects\.
-For more information, see [Understanding Object Expiration](lifecycle-expire-general-considerations.md)\.
+For more information, see [Understanding object expiration](lifecycle-expire-general-considerations.md)\.

-For more information about S3 Lifecycle rules, see [Lifecycle Configuration Elements](intro-lifecycle-rules.md)\.
+For more information about S3 Lifecycle rules, see [Lifecycle configuration elements](intro-lifecycle-rules.md)\.

-## When Should I Use Lifecycle Configuration?<a name="lifecycle-config-overview-what"></a>
+## When should I use lifecycle configuration?<a name="lifecycle-config-overview-what"></a>

 Define S3 Lifecycle configuration rules for objects that have a well\-defined lifecycle\.
 For example:
 + If you upload periodic logs to a bucket, your application might need them for a week or a month\.
 After that, you might want to delete them\.